neo-project/docs/en-us/node/api/getbestblockhash.md

 Response Description:

-Result: The hash of the latest block in the main chain.
+Result: The hash of the tallest block in the main chain.